Treat your asthma and breathe easier

 • Keep your pets out of the bedroom.

-• Clean your home regularly with fragrance-free products and vacuum and damp-dust weekly.
+• Clean your home regularly with fragrance-free products and vacuum and wet-dust weekly.

-Avoid outdoor allergens.
-If your symptoms worsen with exposure to pollen, extreme temperatures or pollution, be sure to avoid these triggers as much as possible.
-It can help to check pollen levels along with the air quality index before heading outdoors and to stay inside when possible on particularly bad days.
+If your symptoms worsen with exposure to pollen, extreme temperatures, or pollution, be sure to avoid these triggers as much as possible.
+It can help to check pollen levels along with the air quality index (AQI) before heading outdoors and to stay inside when possible on bad air days.

-Get your shots.
-It’s important to get an annual flu vaccine and to stay on top of pneumonia vaccinations to help prevent respiratory infections, which can make your asthma worse.
+It’s important to get an annual flu vaccine and to stay up-to-date on COVID and pneumonia vaccinations to help prevent respiratory infections, which can make your asthma worse.
 If specific allergens make your asthma worse, getting allergy shots may also help you control symptoms.

-Monitor other health conditions.
 Certain conditions, like acid reflux or even food allergies, can impact your asthma.
 Medications can also trigger asthma symptoms.
-These include non-steroidal anti-inflammatory drugs (NSAIDs, including aspirin) for pain or beta-blockers for heart disease.
+These include nonsteroidal anti-inflammatory drugs (NSAIDs, including aspirin) for pain or beta-blockers for heart disease.
 Keep your HCP informed of your other medications and conditions when crafting your asthma control strategy.

-Track your asthma.
-Keep a log of your symptoms and peak flow readings to measure how well your lungs are functioning and what triggers may be exacerbating your symptoms.
+Keep a log of your symptoms and peak flow readings to measure how well your lungs are functioning and to understand which triggers may be exacerbating your symptoms.
 Your HCP can use the log to recommend adjustments to your asthma management plan as needed.

 Inhaled asthma medications